 Here’s a look at how a few companies you know are leveraging the power of the sun.

 Bragging Rights: Ikea has a solar presence at 90% of its U.S. locations.

 With solar-powered stores in 22 states, the hip home furnishings retailer manages the most geographically expansive solar fleet in the U.S. In 2015, IKEA completed its 42nd U.S. solar project: a 259,000-square-foot solar array, installed atop its new store in St. Louis, Mo.
 The massive 1.28-megawatt system is the state’s largest rooftop solar array.
 Composed of more than 4,000 panels, it can supply the store with almost 2 million kilowatt hours of electricity annually.
-That’s the equivalent to powering 169 homes every year.
-To meet its goal of being energy independent by 2020, IKEA has also installed more than 700,000 solar panels world-wide.
+That’s the equivalent of powering 169 homes every year.
+To meet its goal of being energy independent by 2020, IKEA has also installed more than 700,000 solar panels worldwide.

 2. Whole Foods